SE450: Homework [41/41] ![]() ![]() ![]() |

 Take your existing Flight class from hw3.
 Put it

-in the package se450.<studentid>.hw4
+in the package se450.<studentid>.hw4.

-Implement the java.lang.Comparable
+Implement the java.lang.Comparable interface in your

-class.
+Flight class.
 Override the compareTo

-method in this interface so that Flights
+method in this interface so that Flightss are sorted

 properly.
 Proper sorting should be such that the following